Places of worship should be safe havens to lay your troubles down and embrace your faith. But what if that safe place turns into a setting for abuse?

 If you have been harmed by a church, temple, or mosque, you may be able to sue the institution itself and any decision-makers whose negligence directly injured you.
 Examples of such negligence include placing a known predator in your path, lying or destroying evidence of sexual abuse, or failing to report what they witnessed or heard to the proper authorities.

-Here are examples of damages that survivors can claim:
+Here are examples of compensation that survivors can claim:

-What you receive from a settlement or verdict is based on your specific losses, and the ability of your attorney to translate those losses into monetary figures the court can understand.
+What you receive from a settlement or verdict is based on your specific losses, and the ability of your California pastor abuse attorney to translate those losses into monetary figures the court can understand.
 An experienced sexual assault or child sexual abuse attorney is essential to secure the justice you deserve.

 Clergy members who sexually assault or molest those who look up to them must be held accountable for their criminal acts.
 Statistics show that sexual predators continue their abuse until they are caught.
 Not only can filing a lawsuit offer significant closure for yourself, it can also ensure your perpetrator does not have the chance to hurt someone else.